Derek QuickDerek Quick Clark Hill

 General litigation matters

 - Obtained dismissal of lawsuit asserting product liability claims against manufacturer of food processing equipment.

 - Obtained full defense verdict in bench trial involving property boundary dispute and successfully defended verdict on appeal to the Third Court of Appeals.

-- Obtained summary judgment in suit asserting claims for tortious interference, conversion, and conspiracy.
+- Obtained summary judgment for defendant in suit asserting claims for tortious interference, conversion, and conspiracy.

 - Obtained temporary restraining order against client’s former employee based on non-compete agreement.

 - Obtained favorable settlements for clients in product liability actions seeking significant damages for injuries and property damage resulting from allegedly defective products.